Weltool W4 PRO

 The build quality of all Weltool flashlights is top-notch.

-The rear threads are lubed, screw smoothly, and protected by 2 o-rings for waterproofness
+The rear threads are lubed, screwed smoothly, and protected by 2 o-rings for waterproofness.

 Weltool Warranty: from their website: